kevintpeng/Learn-Something-Every-Day/UWaterloo/CS442: Programming Languages Principles.md

 - 3 grammar production rules, other definitions follow based on the three possible
 - helps to formalize substitution, through a-equiv and B-red

+Recursion
+- use some tricks to make recursion a finite substitution, we do this under normal order reduction and also under call-by-value
+- we use combinators, in this case the Y combinator, to make recursion work

 ### 1 Intro
 Expressivity, meaning, guarantees, implementation